spdk/spdk/doc/nvme.md

 require that data should be done by sending a request to the owning thread.
 This results in a message passing architecture, as opposed to a locking architecture, and will result in superior scaling across CPU cores.

+## NVMe Driver Internal Memory Usage

+For the purpose to provides zero-copy data transfer to and from NVMe SSDs, the NVMe driver itself does not provide any data buffers for I/O commands, however, there are data copies for some Admin commands, depends on the API used by users.

+Each queue pair has a number of trackers used to track commands sent from caller, the number trackers for I/O queues depend on users' input for queue size and the value read from controller capabilities register filed: Maximum Queue Entries Supported(MQES, 0 based value).
+Each tracker has a fixed size 4096 Bytes, so the maximum memory used for each I/O queue is: (MQES + 1) * 4 KiB.

+Another memory consumation is I/O queue pairs, for those I/O queues pairs locate at host memory, each entry of submission queue is 64 Bytes and each entry for completion queue is 16 Bytes, so the maximum memory used for each I/O queue pair
+is: (MQES + 1) * (64 + 16) Bytes.

 # NVMe over Fabrics Host Support {#nvme_fabrics_host}